MacLemon/CongressChecklist/README.md

 - Make backups.
 - bonus points for even testing restore
 - Update all the software on your devices.
+- Put your name on your stuff, especially on things you’ll likely lend to someone (power strips, cables etc).
+Twitter handles make excellent name tags because people know how to contact you right away.
+Prefer permanent markers over stickers, for theft reasons.
 - You DID make backups of all your devices, didn't you?
 That includes portable computers, servers, mobile phones, tablets, navigation devices, wrist watches and all your other $gadgets.
 - Send a pull request to this list for all the things I did not think of.
 - Feed the guinea pigs.